 Its subtle taste might be too delicate for pitmasters who might want something stronger, but its delicate flavor profile makes it perfect for matching with a good chicken BBQ rub.

 Think ‘maple’ and pork might come to mind, so you’d be forgiven for assuming that the maple wood is thick or sickly in taste.
 I’m glad to say that this isn’t the case, and it does combine beautifully with smoked chicken.

 Maple is a favorite among BBQ fans who want something stronger and sweeter than applewood, but don’t want something quite as rich or heavy as pecan or cherry.
 It adds a light and sweet aroma to chicken that manages not to overpower the natural flavors of the chicken.

 Cherry achieves a similar amount of sweetness to other fruit woods on this list, but what really separates it from the rest is the beautiful color it paints your poultry.
 A few hours cooking over cherrywood will help your chicken develop a beautiful deep red finish.

 Cherry is delicious when mixed with deeper and heavier types of hardwood.
 Try mixing it with a little bit of hickory to help add a touch of added smokiness.

 If you like your smoking woods a bit richer, pecan is the one for you.
-What makes it stand out isn’t just its strong flavor, but the distinct nutty aromas that sits behind its sweet taste profile.
-The wood is popular with turkey, but for my money it’s just as good with chicken.
+What makes it stand out isn’t just its strong flavor, but the distinct nutty aromas that sit behind its sweet taste profile.
+The wood is popular with turkey, but for my money, it’s just as good with chicken.